HarejAl/PINNs/README.md

 # PINNs
-Some examples with PINNs, more in particular PI operator networks
+Some examples with PINNs

-1) Burger's equation
+1) Burger's equation: a DeePOnet is used to solve the Burger's equation

-2) Gauss law